sphinx-doc/sphinx/doc/config.rst

    The code for the language the docs are written in.
 Any text automatically generated by Sphinx will be in that language.
 Also, Sphinx will try to substitute individual paragraphs from your documents with the translation sets obtained from :confval:`locale_dirs`.
+Sphinx will search language-specific figures named by `figure_language_filename` and substitute them for original figures.
 In the LaTeX builder, a suitable language will be selected as an option for the *Babel* package.
 Default is ``None``, which means that no translation will be done.

    .. versionadded:: 0.5

+   .. versionchanged:: 1.4

+      Support figure substitution

    Currently supported languages by Sphinx are: